bgibson72/streamsearch/README.md

 ## ✨ Features

 - 🔍 **Smart Show Search** - Browse curated content or search real-time data via TMDB API
+- �️ **Rich Thumbnails** - High-quality poster images from TMDB with elegant fallbacks
-- 💰 **Budget Optimization** - Get recommendations that respect your budget constraints
+- �💰 **Budget Optimization** - Get recommendations that respect your budget constraints
 - 📱 **Mobile PWA** - Install on your phone for native-like experience
 - 🎯 **Value Optimization** - Algorithm prioritizes maximum coverage with minimum services
 - 💾 **Persistent Cart** - Your selections are saved locally for 7 days